Tom Brady Player Prop Bets for NFL Week 8 | Tampa Bay vs. New Orleans 10/31/2021

 Season Stats

-- He's also helped out on the ground, with 37 rushing yards (5.3 ypg) on 13 carries with one rushing touchdown.
+- He's also chipped in on the ground, with 37 rushing yards (5.3 ypg) on 13 carries with one rushing touchdown.

-- The Buccaneers have called a pass in 65.2% of their plays from scrimmage this year while staying on the ground 34.8% of the time.
+- The Buccaneers have thrown the football in 65.2% of their plays from scrimmage this year while staying on the ground 34.8% of the time.
 This offensive attack ranks second in the NFL in points scored.

-- Brady has thrown 57 passes in the red zone this season, 55.9% of his team's red zone plays.
+- Brady accounts for 55.9% of his team's red zone plays, with 57 of his 303 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Brady's matchup with the Saints.